-The Company's financial instruments consist of cash, amounts due from related parties, other receivables, accounts payable and accrued liabilities, other current liabilities, amounts due to related parties and long-term liability.
+The Company's financial instruments consist of cash, other receivables, accounts payable and accrued liabilities, other current liabilities, amounts due to related parties and long-term liability.
 The fair value of the other financial instruments approximates their carrying value due to their short-term nature.